Kate028/Web-Scraping/README.md

 The goal of both web scraping and APIs is to access web data.
 Web scraping allows you to extract data from any website through the use of web scraping software.
 APIs give you direct access to the data you’d want.

+## A few scraping rules

+Now that we have the packages we need, we can start scraping.
+But first, a couple of rules.

+ >You should check a site's terms and conditions before you scrape them.
+It's their data and they likely have some rules to govern it.

+ >Be nice - Make the crawling slower, do not slam the server, treat websites nicely.
+A computer will send web requests much quicker than a user can.
+          Make sure you space out your requests a bit so that you don't hammer the site's server.

+ >Scrapers break - Sites change their layout all the time.
+If that happens, be prepared to rewrite your code.

+ >Web pages are inconsistent - There's sometimes some manual clean up that has to happen even after you've gotten your data.

+## Scraper tools and bots
+Web scraping tools are software (i.e., bots) programmed to sift through databases and extract information.
+A variety of bot types are used, many being fully customizable to:

+ >Recognize unique HTML site structures

+ >Extract and transform content

+ >Store scraped data

+ >Extract data from APIs

 ## Conclusion